Melody (Skoryk)

 Melody (Мелодія), also known as Melody in A minor, is a musical composition by the Ukrainian composer Myroslav Skoryk.
 Composed for the 1982 Soviet war film Vysokyy pereval, it has a simple structure comprising an opening theme, short development section, and modified reprise of the original theme.
 It was originally scored for flute and piano but has since been arranged for many other instrumentations.
-Melody is Skoryk's most popular work and is frequently performed in concerts, including in response to the 2022 Russian invasion of Ukraine.
+Melody is Skoryk's most popular work and is frequently performed in concerts, including in response to the Russian invasion of Ukraine.

 Background

 Skoryk composed Melody for the 1982 Soviet war film Vysokyy pereval.
 Set in Galicia in the aftermath of World War II, the film was subjected to Soviet censorship and negatively depicted Ukrainian nationalism.
-Skoryk, who composed the work at the request of the film's director, Volodymyr Denysenko, later said that although other composers had turned down the offer to compose the film's score, he wanted to create music to subvertively convey the film's tragic and emotional themes.
+Skoryk, who composed the work at the request of the film's director, Volodymyr Denysenko, later said that although other composers had turned down the offer to compose the film's score, he wanted to create music to subversively convey the film's tragic and emotional themes.
 It was originally scored for flute and piano; Skoryk later arranged the work for other instruments, including violin with piano or orchestral accompaniment.